Outer ear: Extrinsic muscles

 The superior muscle is the largest of the three, followed by the posterior and the anterior.

 In some mammals these muscles can adjust the direction of the pinna.
 In humans these muscles possess very little action.

 The auricularis anterior draws the auricula forward and upward, the auricularis superior slightly raises it, and the auricularis posterior draws it backward.
 The superior auricular muscle also acts as a stabilizer of the occipitofrontalis muscle and as a weak brow lifter.
 The presence of auriculomotor activity in the posterior auricular muscle causes the muscle to contract and cause the pinna to be pulled backwards and flatten when exposed to sudden, surprising sounds.

 Function

 One consequence of the configuration of the outer ear is selectively to boost the sound pressure 30- to 100-fold for frequencies around 3 kHz.
 This amplification makes humans most sensitive to frequencies in this range—and also explains why they are particularly prone to acoustical injury and hearing loss near this frequency.
 Most human speech sounds are also distributed in the bandwidth around 3 kHz.

+An important function of the pinna and concha is to selectively filter different sound frequencies in order to provide cues about the elevation of the sound source.
+The convolutions of the pinna are shaped so that the outer ear transmits more high-frequency components from an elevated source than from the same source at ear level.